VolkovLabs/volkovlabs.io/docs/volkovlabs-image-panel/index.md

 - Allows to add URL with title to navigate to other dashboard when clicking on the image.
 - Support MP4, WEBM video files with definition (`data:video/mp4;base64,XXX` and `data:video/webm;base64,XXX`)
 - Support MP3, OGG audio files with definition (`data:audio/mp3;base64,XXX` and `data:audio/ogg;base64,XXX`)

+## Feedback

+We love to hear from users, developers, and the whole community interested in this plugin.
+These are various ways to get in touch with us:

+- Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-image-panel/issues/new/choose).
+- Star the repository to show your support.

+## License

+- Apache License Version 2.0, see [LICENSE](https://github.com/volkovlabs/volkovlabs-image-panel/blob/main/LICENSE).